Roc-A-Fella Records: 2000–2005: Prominence and split

 In January 2002, Roc-A-Fella released the film, State Property.
 It starred Roc-A-Fella acts Damon Dash, Jay-Z, Beanie Sigel, Rell, Memphis Bleek, and DJ Clue.
 The title of became the namesake for both the Philadelphia based State Property and Rocawear's subsidiary clothing line.
 Upon signing to Roc-A-Fella, Cam'ron reached a new commercial peak.
 In May, Cam'ron released his Roc-A-Fella debut Come Home With Me.
 The album featured guest appearances from Roc-A-Fella artists Jimmy Jones, Juelz Santana, Beanie Sigel, Memphis Bleek, and Jay-Z, and featured production from Roc-A-Fella's in house producers Just Blaze and Kanye West.
-It featured two hit singles "Oh Boy" and "Hey Ma" (both featuring Juelz Santana), which both peaked in the top 5 on the Billboard Hot 100, as well as the moderately successful third single "Daydreaming".
+It featured the moderately successful single "Daydreaming".
 The album was certified Platinum by the RIAA for selling over a million copies in America.
+By 2002, tensions between Jay-Z and Dash had become increasingly apparent.
+While Jay-Z was vacationing in Europe that July, Dash publicly announced the promotion of Cam'ron and Beanie Sigel to vice president positions within the company, a move that Jay-Z publicly described as premature.
+Around the same time, Dash began production on a film based on Roc-A-Fella without first consulting Jay-Z and fired several Roc-A-Fella employees, including Jay-Z's longtime assistant Carline Balan and the company's chief financial officer, John Meneilly.
+The incidents reflected growing disagreements over Dash's increasingly unilateral management of the company and contributed to the deterioration of the partners' relationship.
 From 2002 to 2003, Damon Dash signed several artists in response to Jay-Z's talk of retirement after his 2002 album The Blueprint^{2}: The Gift & The Curse.
 He signed M.O.P. and Ol' Dirty Bastard and attempted to sign Twista and Joe Budden.
 Twista never signed to Roc-A-Fella due to his deal with Atlantic Records.
 Roc-A-Fella experienced its height in product releases and overall popularity as a brand name during this period.

 On March 25, 2003, Roc-A-Fella released The Diplomats' debut album Diplomatic Immunity.
 Despite not producing any major hits, the success of the singles Built This City and Dipset Anthem led to the album being certified Gold by the RIAA.
 In late 2003, the company released Jay-Z's alleged final album, The Black Album.